StarLard/StarLardWeb/README.md

 # License

-All source code and content contained here-in are copyright of Caleb Friden, provided for demonstration purposes only, and and not intended for distribution.
+All source code and content contained here-in are copyright of Caleb Friden, provided for demonstration purposes only, and not intended for distribution.